RBSystems/crestron-s2-alexa/README.md

 # Alexa S2 Crestron

-A C# application used to control Crestron Series 2 processors with Amazon Alexa voice commands.
+A proof-of-concept project demonstrating the control of a Crestron Series 2 processors using Amazon Alexa voice commands.

 ## Requirements to Run